-- Considerable numbers of nonindigenous animals are known to occur in South Florida, ranging from approximately 62 species in the Kissimmee Basin to over 130 species in the Greater Everglades.
-Ranking animals for control is a serious challenge and prioritizing related threats across regulatory agencies is needed. - The Florida Fish and Wildlife Conservation Commission (FWC) continues to build its nonindigenous animal management program and coordinates closely with the District, National Park Service, and other partners to manage nonnative animal species in South Florida.
-During 2014, federal, state, local, and tribal partners continued rapid response efforts to control expanding populations of several invasive animal species including northern African pythons (Python sebae), Argentine black and white tegus (Tupinambis merianae), and the spectacled caiman (Caiman crocodilus). - Burmese pythons (Python molurus bivittatus) continue to be observed and removed in the Everglades and surrounding rural areas and the numbers appear to be rising again after cold-induced reductions in 2010-2011.
-The District remains an active partner in
+Considerable numbers of nonindigenous animals are known to occur in South Florida, ranging from approximately 62 species in the Kissimmee Basin to more than 130 species in the Greater Everglades.
+Ranking animals for control is a serious challenge and prioritizing related threats across regulatory agencies is needed.

+- Burmese pythons (Python molurus bivittatus) continue to be observed and removed in the Everglades and surrounding rural areas.
+The District is an active partner in regional efforts to halt the spread of this invasive reptile by conducting regional search and removal operations.
+Ongoing collaboration between UF and FWC has produced a systemwide monitoring and removal program for Burmese pythons and other priority invasive reptiles. - FWC continues to build its nonindigenous animal management program and coordinates closely with SFWMD, NPS, USFWS, and other partners to manage nonnative animal species in South Florida.
+During 2016, federal, state, local, and tribal partners continued efforts to control expanding populations of several invasive animal species including northern African pythons (Python sebae), Argentine black and white tegus (Tupinambis merianae), and the spectacled caiman (Caiman crocodilus).